DataFire/Integrations/integrations/generated/epa_gov_cwa/README.md

   * TypeOfWater **required** `string`
   * VioLastYear **required** `string`: A flag (values of 1 for Yes, 0 for No) that a Water Program Violation occurred in the last 4 quarters.
   * ViolFlag **required** `string`: Indicates if the facility had a violation within the last 3 years.
 1 = Yes
+  * WebDocs **required** `string`: Contains flags that identify what web accessible documents are available for the facility.

 ### cwa1_MapData
 * cwa1_MapData `object`: Map Data Object